-Keep a safe distance.
-We are reducing the number of people in the museum at any one time to allow visitors and staff to give each other plenty of space.
+You should still try to keep a safe distance when exploring the museum.
+We can monitor the number of people in the museum at any one time, allowing visitors and staff to give each other plenty of space.

 Cleaning and hygiene

 Now that you can climb back on board, our trains are being specially cleaned to keep a safe and clean enviroment for all.
 We recommend visitors use the sanitisers that are dotted around the museum.
 We have also installed protective screens at our Admission Desk and retail points.

 Our recommended routes provide plenty of opportunity to enjoy our exhibitions at your leisure whilst lessening the number of people in exhibition galleries at the one time.
 Read more about getting around the museum.